NamanGarg2075/GeekyWeb/docs/languages/html/html_tags.md

 ## HTML Tags

-Tags plays an important role in web development, tags hold content to display their are specific tags for specific texts, like if you want to add paragraph then use `<p> </p>` tags for heading `<h1> </h1>` and many more...
+HTML Tags play an important role in web development, tags hold content to display there are specific tags for specific texts, like if you want to add paragraph then use `<p> </p>` tags for heading `<h1> </h1>` and many more...
 ## Closing Tags

-Closing tags are those tags which have [opening](#opening-tags) and closing tags both, like as we discuss above that if you have to add any paragraph you will add a `<p>` tags as opening and `</p>` as closing tag,
+Closing tags are those that have both [opening](#opening-tags) and closing tags.
+As previously discussed, if you need to add a paragraph, you will add `<p>` tag as the opening tag and `</p>` tag as the closing tag.

 ```html
 <p>